 At ARMOR, environmental issues have always been one of our priorities.
 Our environmentally responsible manufacturing firm makes technological and societal innovation the driving force behind its projects!

-OWA’s 3D range comprises a quality recycled and recyclable filament compatible with most 3D FDM (fused deposition modelling) printers.
+Kimya’s 3D range comprises a quality recycled and recyclable filament compatible with most 3D FDM (fused deposition modeling) printers.
 In parallel, OWA 3D also offers a waste collection service (filaments, used reels and 3D printed objects) to ensure a veritable end-of-life treatment for them, thereby reducing their environmental impact.